#

 April 20, 2026

-Attackers operate at machine speed, but most organizations still rely on human speed for defense.
-The most critical phishing statistics reveal a dangerous time gap: it takes an employee just 21 seconds to click a malicious link, but nearly 28 minutes to report it.
-That 27-minute window is more than enough time for an attacker to establish a foothold and begin their attack.
-Relying on manual detection and response is no longer a viable strategy.
-To close this gap, you need an autonomous system that can predict risk in real time, analyzing signals across your organization to identify threats before a click ever happens.
+Attackers operate at machine speed, but most security teams are still stuck defending at human speed.
+The data is clear: it takes an employee just 21 seconds to click a malicious link, but nearly 28 minutes to report it.
+That 27-minute gap is more than enough time for a threat actor to compromise your systems.
+Relying on manual detection is no longer enough to prevent phishing attacks.
+To close this critical time gap, you need an autonomous system that predicts risk in real time.
+Human Risk Management (HRM), as defined by Living Security, provides this capability by analyzing signals across your organization to identify threats before a click ever happens.

 Phishing is one of the most pervasive and effective types of cyber crime organizations face.
 At its core, it’s a method of deception where attackers send fraudulent messages, often disguised as legitimate emails or texts, to trick people into taking a specific action.
 The goal is usually to get employees to click malicious links, download malware, or disclose sensitive information like login credentials and personal data.
 While the concept is simple, the execution has become incredibly sophisticated, making it a primary entry point for major security incidents.